MichaIng/DietPi-Docs/docs/dietpi_tools/system_maintenance.md

     - `.dietpi-backup_stats` gives a list of completed operations with time and date
     - `.dietpi-backup.log` gives a list of every processed file

+### Important DietPi-Backup hints

-### Location of the backup
+!!! note "File system type of the backup directory: NFS needed!"

-The location of the backup can be set to any directory which is not part of the backup itself.
-Especially, these options are typical:

-- Backup to/Restore from a connected USB stick or USB disk
-- Backup to/Restore from a network drive (Linux file system needed!)

-!!! info "Backup to/Restore from a network drive: Only Linux file systems are usable (NFS)"

     DietPi-Backup is purely based on `Rsync`, i.e., DietPi-Backup uses a backup on a file by file basis and is not based on an archive algorithm.
 This leads to the fact that file permissions/attributes are only preserved correctly in case of a Linux file system as the target directory.
     In other cases (e.g. a Samba share), file permissions are not saved in the right manner and DietPi-Backup will not work appropriate.

-    **Therefore, DietPi-Backup should only be used to/from a directory which handles Linux file attributes like NFS.**
+    **Therefore, DietPi-Backup should only be used to/from a directory which handles Linux file attributes (e.g. NFS).**

+!!! info "DietPi userdata may not be included"

+    If DietPi userdata have been moved to an external drive, i.e. `/mnt/dietpi_userdata` is a symlink, its content is excluded from backup and restore by default.
+You can change this with the `Filter` option.

+!!! attention "Reduced system operation while DietPi-Backup runs"

+    During the run of `dietpi-backup`, all services are stopped.
+This has to be taken into account e.g. if scheduling backups.

+    - For example, a webserver based application (e.g. Nextcloud or many of the media servers, like Plex, Navidrome, etc.) will not run, because the webserver based UI is stopped.
+    - Also, many of the according backend services are stopped as well as basic services like the Samba or NFS service.

 ### Automatic daily backup